 Sometimes treatment may need to be delayed or the dose reduced if tests show any problems with your heart.

-If you experience a change in your heart beat, or feel dizzy or faint, contact your specialist team straight away.
+If you notice a change in your heartbeat or you feel dizzy or faint, contact your treatment team straight away.

-It's important to contact your specialist team as soon as possible if you have any of these symptoms.
+Contact your treatment team as soon as possible if you have any of these symptoms.
 They can arrange for you to see an optician if necessary.

-You may experience dry skin including mild scaling, roughness, feeling of tightness or itching.
+You may have dry skin.
+This can include mild scaling, roughness, feelings of tightness or itching.

 It may help to: